 ![]() |

-Carriages and wagons NB This chapter is in the early stages of preparation.
-The decision has been made to extend our coverage northwards to Neuquen but we are still collecting information, data and photos.
-Any assistance will be much appreciated.
-Rumbo al Sud is a web magazine under the editorship of Señor Marcelo Arcas.
+Carriages and wagons Rumbo al Sud is a web magazine under the editorship of Señor Marcelo Arcas.
 It deals with the history of railways south of Buenos Aires.
 It includes a paper on the history of the coaches of the FC Sud from its inauguration until nacionalization.
-The FCS did not dedicate stock particularly to a single route, but nevertheless it helps in the understanding the variety of stock that may have been used on the Neuquen line.
+The FCS did not dedicate stock particularly to a single route, but nevertheless it helps in the understanding the variety of stock that may have been used on the Neuquén line.
 It can be found ( in Spanish of course) at <http://usuarios.lycos.es/arcasm/j-coches1.htm> (1).
 Link currently (January 2011) unavailable.
 It is believed that the following five photos were taken by Mr. Coleman.
 They were found in his autobiography.
 (2) First class coach no. 2601, mounted on six wheel bogies, and being used as an inspection saloon.
 One of three of this type built in 1924.
+This is a view of a bath provided in a FC Sud coach.
+It is more likely to be in a coche oficial where senior staff might spend several days living on and working out of the train.
+While the bath had hot and cold water, it rather looks like the super-sized shower head was fed with cold water only.
+(3) A livestock wagon of the usual Argentine type, with end doors so that the animals could walk on from an end ramp and fill the whole train in one operation.
+In contrast is this view at Pichi-Mahuida of a double deck sheep wagon about to be loaded through the end door via a ramp.
+Date – early 1930s.

 Main pages